What is Azure Resource Graph?

 Running your first query

 Azure Resource Graph Explorer, part of Azure portal, enables running Resource Graph queries directly in the Azure portal.
 Pin the results as dynamic charts to provide real-time dynamic information to your portal workflow.
-For more information, see First query with Azure Resource Graph Explorer.
+For more information, go to First query with Azure Resource Graph Explorer.

-Resource Graph supports Azure CLI, Azure PowerShell, Azure SDK for Python, and more.
+Resource Graph also supports Azure CLI, Azure PowerShell, and REST API.
 The query is structured the same for each language.
 Learn how to enable Resource Graph with:

 Alerts integration with Log Analytics